 In addition to the major and honours options in biochemistry, joint programs are offered in:

-- behavioural neuroscience/biochemistry (B.Sc. honours)
+- behavioural neuroscience/nutrition (B.Sc. honours)

 - biochemistry and cell biology/microbiology (B.Sc. honours)